 After graduation: Centre graduates cross the stage career ready, with 97 percent of last year’s class employed or pursing advanced study within one year of graduation.
 This is one of many reasons the Princeton Review listed Centre as one of its “Colleges That Pay You Back,” among other “Best Value” rankings by such publications as Forbes, Money and Kiplinger’s.

-While their post-Centre pursuits vary, the 2017 graduates share a common calling as they join the ranks of the “#1 happiest grads in the nation”—a number that now totals 13,416 proud alumni.
+While their post-Centre pursuits vary, the 2017 graduates share a common calling as they join the ranks of the number that now totals 13,416 proud alumni.

 May 23, 2017